appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/amazon-ses.md

         </dd><br/>

         <dt><strong>From Address</strong></dt>
-        <dd>Add a verified email address to be shown in the <em>From</em> field when users receive an email.
+        <dd>Add a verified email address.
 This email address is displayed in the <em>From</em> field when users receive an email from your application.</dd><br/>

         <dt><strong>Reply To Address</strong></dt>
-        <dd>Add a verified email address where users can contact you.
+        <dd>Add a verified email address.
 When recipients reply to emails, their replies are directed to this address.</dd><br/>

         <dt><strong>TLS Protected Connection</strong></dt>
-        <dd>Amazon SES configuration uses TLS for securely sending emails.
-Toggle it to use Transport Layer Security (TLS) protocol for securely sending emails through Amazon SES.
+        <dd>Amazon SES configuration uses Transport Layer Security (TLS) for securely sending emails.
+Toggle it to use the TLS protocol.
 Enabling TLS ensures that email communications between Appsmith and Amazon SES are encrypted for enhanced security.</dd><br/>

         <dt><strong>SMTP Username</strong></dt>
         <dd>Add the <strong>SMTP username</strong> from the SMTP credentials available on Amazon SES.
 The SMTP username is used for authentication when sending emails through the SMTP server.</dd><br/>